-The table above excludes Directors whose remuneration is shown in the table below.
-The 2012/13 figures have been restated to exclude Directors who were previously included.
+The table above excludes the Chief Fire Officer and Directors whose remuneration is shown in the table below.

 Remuneration refers to all amounts paid to, and receivable by, an employee (excluding pension contributions) and includes sums due by way of expenses allowances, and the estimated money value of any other benefits received by an employee otherwise than in cash.